 Now enter your blog name, this will be the name that appears in the header of your blog.
-Enter in an admin username and password, this will be what you will need to login into your website to get to your WordPress dashboard.
+Enter an admin username and password; this will be what you will need to login to your website to get to your WordPress dashboard.
 Check all the terms and then click ‘Install’.

-When you see ‘Installation Complete’ you can then click to view your credentials to check your WordPress login details again and see your admin login URL.
+When you get ‘Installation Complete’ message, you can then click to see your credentials to recheck your WordPress login details and view your admin login URL.

 Your admin login URL will look something like this: www.yourdomainname.com/wp-admin, you will also find this URL in your confirmation email from Bluehost.
 Click this link and then fill out the login form with your WordPress username and password.
 Once in, you will have reached your WordPress dashboard.